-- 4.1 Members can expect from officerOfficers:- - a) A commitment to the Council as a whole and not to any political group. - b) A working partnership. - c) An understanding of and support for respective roles, workloads and the differing pressures. - d) Timely response to enquiries and complaints in accordance with the agreed procedure for handling Member queries. - e) Clear, oObjective advice, not influenced by political views or preference, which does not compromise the political neutrality of officerOfficers. - f) Regular, up-to-date information on matters that can reasonably be considered appropriate and relevant to their needs, having regard to any individual responsibilities that they have and positions that they hold. - g) Awareness of and sensitivity to the political environment. - h) Respect, courtesy and dignified behaviour appropriate to the occasion. - i) Training and development in order to carry out their role effectively. - j) A high level of integrity and confidentiality, appropriate to the situation. - k) Not to have officerOfficers' personal issues raised with them outside the agreed procedures. - I) That they will not attempt to influence improperly any Member to advance officer officers' personal interests or influence improperly a decision - m) At all times compliance with the Code of Conduct for Officers o) feedback from employees on the outcome of issues raised with them by the Member such feedback will be in accordance with the Information Sharing Rules in the Constitution - 4.2 Officers can expect from Members: - a) A working partnership. - b) An understanding of and support for respective roles, workloads and differing pressures. - c) Leadership and direction. - d) Respect for their advice and as a person, courtesy and dignified behaviour appropriate to the occasion as set out within the Flintshire Standard. - e) A high level of integrity and confidentiality appropriate to the situation. - f) Not to be subject to bullying or to be put under undue pressure to accord with a Member's wishes. - g) Not to use their position or relationship with officerOfficers improperly to advance their personal interests, or those of others, or to improperly influence decisions. - h) That Members will at all times comply with the Council's Code of Conduct. - i) Appropriate scrutiny of decisions that focuses on objective measures of performance and outcomes - j) Respect for differing working hours and working patterns with appropriate time being allowed for responding to queries and concerns as set out in the agreed procedure
+- 4.1 Members can expect from Officers:- - a) A commitment to the Council as a whole and not to any political group. - b) A working partnership. - c) An understanding of and support for respective roles, workloads and the differing pressures. - d) Timely response to enquiries and complaints in accordance with the agreed procedure for handling Member queries. - e) Clear, objective advice, not influenced by political views or preference, which does not compromise the political neutrality of Officers. - f) Regular, up-to-date information on matters that can reasonably be considered appropriate and relevant to their needs, having regard to any individual responsibilities that they have and positions that they hold. - g) Awareness of and sensitivity to the political environment. - h) Respect, courtesy and dignified behaviour appropriate to the occasion. - i) Training and development in order to carry out their role effectively. - j) A high level of integrity and confidentiality, appropriate to the situation. - k) Not to have Officers' personal issues raised with them outside the agreed procedures. - I) That they will not attempt to influence improperly any Member to advance Officers' personal interests or influence improperly a decision - m) At all times compliance with the Code of Conduct for Officers - n) Support for the role of Members as the local representatives of the Council, within any scheme of support for Members', which may be approved by the authority.

+- o) feedback from employees on the outcome of issues raised with them by the Member such feedback will be in accordance with the Information Sharing Rules in the Constitution - 4.2 Officers can expect from Members: - a) A working partnership. - b) An understanding of and support for respective roles, workloads and differing pressures. - c) Leadership and direction. - d) Respect for their advice and as a person, courtesy and dignified behaviour appropriate to the occasion as set out within the Flintshire Standard. - e) A high level of integrity and confidentiality appropriate to the situation. - f) Not to be subject to bullying or to be put under undue pressure to accord with a Member's wishes. - g) Not to use their position or relationship with Officers improperly to advance their personal interests, or those of others, or to improperly influence decisions. - h) That Members will at all times comply with the Council's Code of Conduct. - i) Appropriate scrutiny of decisions that focuses on objective measures of performance and outcomes - j) Respect for differing working hours and working patterns with appropriate time being allowed for responding to queries and concerns as set out in the agreed procedure